 This semantic information is used to define specific permissions on a tracker (for instance restrict tracker access to a group of assignee people).

 The tooltip of an artifact is a piece of information that is displayed when you hover an artifact reference with your mouse.

 You can select all the fields you want to compose the artifact tooltip.

-The cards semantic allows you to add the fields which will be visible in cardwall, Agile dashboard Planning and Kanban.
+The cards semantic allows you to add the fields which will be visible in cardwall, Backlog Planning and Kanban.